Asia-Pacific Journal of Oncology

 CTLA-4 pathway

-The CTLA-4 pathway is another crucial immune checkpoint that regulates immune system activity and prevents autoimmune reactions involving CTLA-4 and B7 molecules [11].
-In NSCLC, tumor cells promote CTLA-4 expression or enhance B7 activity, thereby inhibiting T cell function and facilitating immune evasion.
-The activation of the CTLA-4 pathway prevents T cells from exerting their antitumor effects, promoting tumor growth and spread [12].
+Another important immune checkpoint pathway is the CTLA-4 pathway, which modulates the amplitude of the immune activity and impairs autoimmune reactions.
+The pathway includes CTLA-4 and B7 molecules [14].
+In NSCLC, the tumor cells can facilitate CTLA-4 expression or enhance the activity of the B7 molecule to restrain further T cell function, promoting immune escape for tumor cells.
+Engagement of the CTLA-4 pathway inhibits T cells from fully exerting their antitumor function-promoting tumor growth and spread [15].
 CTLA-4 inhibitors block the interaction between CTLA-4 and B7 molecules, releasing the inhibition on T cells, thereby restoring and enhancing their antitumor activity.
-Specifically, CTLA-4 inhibitors like Ipilimumab bind to CTLA-4, preventing its interaction with B7 molecules and enhancing T cell activation and proliferation [13].
-CTLA-4 inhibitors increase the activity of antigen-presenting cells, leading to the presentation of more tumor antigens to T-cells and enhancing the immune response.
+Specifically, CTLA-4 inhibitors like Ipilimumab bind to CTLA-4, preventing its interaction with B7 molecules, and enhancing T cell activation and proliferation [16].
+CTLA-4 inhibitors can also increase the activity of antigen-presenting cells, leading to the presentation of more tumor antigens to T cells and enhancing the immune response.

 Oncolytic viruses

-Oncolytic viruses, as a novel immunotherapy mechanism, use naturally occurring or genetically engineered viruses to selectively infect and kill tumor cells [14].
-These viruses directly destroy tumor cells and activate the host immune system to combat the tumor [15].
-NSCLC cells express specific receptors targeted by oncolytic viruses.
-For instance, certain adenoviruses selectively infect NSCLC cells by binding to the Coxsackievirus and Adenovirus Receptor (CAR) present on their surfaces [16].
-NSCLC cells typically have defective antiviral defence mechanisms, which facilitate the replication and dissemination of oncolytic viruses.
-Oncolytic viruses, upon entering NSCLC cells, proliferate and release new viral particles, and disrupting the cell membrane, leading to cell lysis and death.
-Besides directly killing NSCLC cells, oncolytic viruses can also stimulate the host immune system's antitumor response [17], [18].
+Oncolytic viruses, as a novel immunotherapy mechanism, use naturally occurring or genetically engineered viruses to selectively infect and kill tumor cells [17].
+These viruses not only directly destroy tumor cells but also activate the host immune system to combat the tumor [18].
+NSCLC cells express specific receptors that can be recognized and bound by oncolytic viruses.
+For example, some adenoviruses can selectively infect NSCLC cells by recognizing the Coxsackievirus and Adenovirus Receptor (CAR) on their surface [19].
+Oncolytic viruses have the advantage of replicating and spreading more easily in NSCLC cells, whose cells typically have defective antiviral defences.
+Oncolytic viruses once inside NSCLC cells replicate, release new virus particles, break the cell membrane, and lyses and kill the cell.
+Oncolytic viruses exert their direct oncolytic effect, but can also stimulate the host immune response against NSCLC cells [20].

 Chimeric antigen receptor T-cells (CAR-T cells)

-Chimeric Antigen Receptor T-cell Therapy is an advanced immunotherapy that genetically modifies a patient's T-cells to express chimeric antigen receptors (CARs), which can specifically recognize and kill tumor cells.
-This therapy has achieved significant success in hematological malignancies and is being explored for its application in solid tumors, including NSCLC [19], [20].
-The procedure begins with the extraction and isolation of T-cells from the patient's peripheral blood.
-Subsequently, it introduces a gene that encodes a single-chain antibody (scFv) capable of recognizing tumor-specific antigens, along with a chimeric antigen receptor (CAR) that activates the T-cell signaling domain.
-This gene is delivered into the T cells using viral vectors, typically lentiviruses or retroviruses [21].
-The genetically modified CAR-T cells undergo in vitro expansion before being reintroduced into the patient via intravenous injection.
-Once administered, the cells recognize and bind to antigens on the surface of tumor cells through their CAR structure specificity in vivo.
-Following binding to tumor cells, the CAR-T cells are activated and release cytotoxic particles (such as perforin and granzyme), killing tumor cells [22].
+Immunotherapy in the form of Chimeric Antigen Receptor T-cell Therapy is a very sophisticated form in which the patient’s T cells are genetically altered to express chimeric antigen receptors (CARs) to recognize and kill tumour cells.
+To date, this therapeutic modality has been quite successful in haematological malignancies and is being studied for its applicability in solid tumours, including NSCLC [21], [22].
+The major process is peripheral blood collection and sorting of T cells; the addition of a gene encoding for a single chain antibody (scFv) that recognizes tumour-specific antigens, including a chimeric antigen receptor (CAR)-a chain that activates the T cell signalling domain.
+Viral vectors (mostly lentiviruses or retroviruses) are used to deliver this gene to the T cells [23].
+The modified CAR-T cells are expanded in vitro and then intravenously injected back into the body.
+In vivo, through the specificity of the CAR structure, the modified CAR-T cells bind to antigens on the surface of tumor cells.
+After binding to the tumor cells, the CAR-T cells are activated to release cytotoxic particles (such as perforin and granzyme), which kill tumor cells [24].

 Figure 1.
 Plot of the mechanism of immunotherapy for non-small cell lung cancer (NSCLC).